FoxComm/highlander/prov-shit/docs/production.md

         terraform/base/gce_<project>
    ```

-6. Uncomment remaining resources: web, ssh, internal.
+6. Uncomment remaining resources: `web`, `ssh`, `internal`.
 As far as networking is up, they are going to be applied successfully.
 Run terraforming again.

 7. Create `bin/envs/<project>_vpn` inventory file and write IP of created machine VPN under `<project>-vpn` (host) section: